aasish-bodapati/Lifelog/context.md

 - ✅ All critical issues resolved and tested

 Ready for: Production deployment, Phase 3 enhancements, or app store submission

+🧹 Known Technical Debt (Non-Critical)
+1. Duplicate Body Stat Entries (Oct 2025)
+   - Issue: Users who logged water before the date comparison fix may have 7-10 duplicate body stat entries for the same date
+   - Impact: No functional impact, duplicates are handled correctly by the date normalization fix
+   - Solution: Will be cleaned up naturally over time, or can implement one-time cleanup script
+   - Priority: Low (cosmetic issue only, does not affect functionality)

+🔍 Key Debugging Information
+Water Intake Logging:
+- Local database stores dates in two formats: "2025-10-17" and "2025-10-17T00:00:00"
+- Always normalize dates with .split('T')[0] before comparison
+- handleAddWater() updates existing entries instead of creating new ones
+- Comprehensive logging added for water intake debugging (can be removed in production)

+Sync System:
+- syncService.ts cleans data before sending to backend (removes local-only fields)
+- Field name mappings: weight_kg → weight, muscle_mass_kg → muscle_mass
+- user_id passed as query parameter, not in request body for body stats
+- Empty body stats (all fields null except water_intake: 0) are skipped during sync

+Performance Optimizations:
+- DashboardScreen: useEffect depends only on [userState.user?.id] to prevent duplicate calls
+- useFocusEffect: Uses useRef to skip initial mount and avoid overlapping with useEffect
+- API logging: Excludes /body and /sync endpoints in production to reduce console noise

 Use only powershell commands
 Do not touch servers, always assume they are running